stephanoparaskeva/wdi-project-4-infinite/README.md

 **Problem**: The portfolio graph will work when the user follows a specific order of posting or editing their transactions in order of time.
 If however the user adds a transaction with a date that is in between the dates of other transactions, this causes a problem.
 The graph and balance will not take into this into account and become misrepresentative.

 **Solution**: If the user adds a transaction in between their other transactions, all transactions after this point in time must change.
-If I were to build this app again I would instead add (add for a buy, subtract for a sell) the difference that this new transaction makes, to the 'end_of_day_balance' of all transactions that the user has made with a date that is after that point.
+If I were to build this app again I would instead add (add for a buy, subtract for a sell) the difference that this new transaction makes, to the `end_of_day_balance` of all transactions that the user has made with a date that is after that point.

 ---